Domala-Unified-Aide-Services/To-do-application/README.md

 Aws

 # Instructions
---please create a branch for each task you are working on an give proper description for the code you wrote.
+--please create a branch for each task you are working on, and give proper description for the code you wrote.